hansel-teo/partnersnursinghome-wellbeing/README.md

 `/05results/` contains code which compiles the Tables 1-4 and plots the Figures 2-7 in the paper.

 ### Disclaimer
-This documentation and code are still being polished.
+This documentation and public code are still being polished.
 Please bear with me and do let me know of any errors.